command-line-interface-pages/cli-pages/README.md

   ![cheat page](./cheat-page.png)

-## Why to use this project :qustion:
+## Why to use this project :question:

 From page writer perspective: